 Uncle Tetsu’s Japanese Cheesecake

 Uncle Tetsu’s was a huge hit when it first opened up in Toronto a few years ago.
 Like, huge lineups and running out of stock hit.
 The hype has died down so you won’t have to deal with the masses to get a cheesecake anymore.
 The cheesecake is super yummy and light and fluffy.
 It isn’t like a traditional New York Style cheesecake at all.
 But guys.
 The cheese tarts.
 This is what you should lose your mind over.
 They are out of this world amazing.
 They come in plain, chocolate, and matcha.
 The chocolate cheese tart is to die for.
+They often have seasonal flavours of the tart as well that are well worth trying.

 There is also a shop in Union Station that sells whole cheesecakes so you can easily grab one before catching your train or streetcar home.

-Location: 595 Bay St., Union Station
+Location: 595 Bay St., Union Station, The Well

 Nearby Tourist Site: Yonge-Dundas Square, Eaton Centre, Ed Mirvish Theatre